BenS-DA/Employee-Fraud-SQL/README.md

 Glancing at billing statements, we noted several irregularities suggesting fraud, including:

+• In-state charges outside normal area of operation

 • Out-of-state purchases

-• Holiday and weekend purchases
+• Holiday and weekend purchases (with exceptions for certain operations running 24/7)

-• Purchases outside of weekday business hours
+• Purchases outside of weekday business hours (most activity is between 7:00 am and 4:30 pm)

-• Purchases of other than unleaded regular gasoline
+• Purchases of other than unleaded regular gasoline (sometimes unavoidable when pumps are out of service)

-• Charges with unusually high dollar amounts
+• Charges with unusually high dollar amounts (infrequently higher than $100)

 • Multiple purchases made on the same day

-• In-state charges outside normal area of operation

 **Single Table - Quick Overview**